Keivan-sf/v2ray-switcher/README.md

 # v2ray-switcher

-A simple app automatically switch between v2ray servers and always expose a reliable socks5 proxy
+A simple app to automatically switch between v2ray servers and always expose a reliable socks5 proxy

 ## To use: